jessepav/lacygoill-wiki-backup/vim/command.md

 The shell interprets a bar as a pipe:

     $ cp foo bar|baz
-    ✘ zsh: command not found: baz~
+    ✘ zsh: command not found: baz˜

     $ cp foo bar\|baz
     ✔